sauregurke/sauregurke/README.md

 - 👋 Hi, I’m @sauregurke
 - 👀 I’m interested in ... computer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... java, asl, a few others
-- 💞️ I’m looking to collaborate on ... java, asl, a few others
+- 💞️ I’m looking to collaborate on ... some asl patches; more projects coming eventually
 - 📫 How to reach me ... nchris460@gmail.com